Skip to content

 How to moisturize parchment skin?

-It is best to use cosmetics with humectants, ceramides and antioxidants.
+It is best to use cosmetics with humectants, ceramides, and antioxidants.

-Does hyaluronic acid help with parchment skin?
+Does hyaluronic acid help parchment skin?

 Yes, it helps increase skin hydration levels.

-Does retinol help with parchment skin?
+Does retinol help parchment skin?

 Yes, a diet rich in antioxidants supports skin regeneration.